 Welcome to my blog – timmytalks

-My name is Tim (no, really!) and I started blogging in early 2016, initially as a way of capturing my own thoughts about my running experiences, in particular my attempt to run all six World Marathon Majors in one year.
+My name is Tim (no, really!).
+I started running in 2010 and blogging in early 2016, initially as a way of capturing my own thoughts about my running experiences, in particular my attempt to run all six World Marathon Majors in one year.
 Not only did I enjoy the writing process but other people seemed to like reading it as well.
 And so the idea for the site was born.

 Most of what you’ll find here is related to my running.
 But I can’t guarantee that I won’t expand into other areas and interests from time to time.